rowmatrix/tweet-data-challenge/README.md

 xia                             1
 ```

-Urls and hastags are consider words as well.
+Urls and hashtags are consider words as well.
 And ```f2.txt``` contains a new running median on each line:

 ```